hsinghal-wisc/cache_manager/README.md

 On top of it, then I tried to implement LRU cache using LinkedList.

 To run the makefile:

+Please download the test folder and run the following commands:
+1. make clean
+2. make
+3. ./server 5003 8 16
+The above command is in format : server [portnum] [threads] [buffers] Then on local web browser : run 127.0.0.1:5003 (not compiling, seems to hang)

 Points to be noted regarding submitted code:

 1. Satisfied - Writers/readers are random and can make requests at any time